eriky/Wordpress-Development-Skeleton/README.md

 ## How to start fresh?

 If you want to start fresh again, you can remove the `docker_data` directory.
-You can off course also remove the data of just the DB or just the WordPress installation.
+You can of course also remove the data of just the DB or just the WordPress installation.
 After restart, the WordPress container will notice the removed files and recreate the basic WordPress installation for us.